on Mar 19 by Kitsumeda

 You are put in a squad which accidentally (or not) is composed of everyone from Takeru’s class in his original world except for Sumika who is nowhere to be found.
 Since our protagonist is not very athletic and he didn’t even attend a club in his world, he has a hard time keeping up with the rest of the team.
 But once they start piloting TSF (their mechs) he turns out to be one of the best pilots ever seen (I’m glad playing all those video games finally paid off for him).

-The game has a ton explanations.
+The game has a ton exposition.
 Most of the things that you might generally ask yourself about other mech anime is addressed here.
 Why are girls in the military, why do they fight against the aliens in mechs instead of planes, everything is explained in detail.
-Most of these things including the history of the world is explained during your class.
-Here you will also learn to use a rifle, sword and heal comrades on the battlefield.
+Most of these things, including the history of the world, are explained during your classes.
+Here you will also learn to use a rifle, sword and treat wounded comrades on the battlefield.